Death by burning: Old Babylonia

-The 18th-century BC law code promulgated by Babylonian King Hammurabi specifies several crimes in which death by burning was thought appropriate.
+The 18th-century BCE law code promulgated by Babylonian King Hammurabi specifies several crimes in which death by burning was thought appropriate.
 Looters of houses on fire could be cast into the flames, and priestesses who abandoned cloisters and began frequenting inns and taverns could also be punished by being burnt alive.
-Furthermore, a man who began committing incest with his mother after the death of his father could be ordered to be burned alive.
+Furthermore, when a man committed incest with his mother after the death of his father, both mother and son could be ordered to be burned alive.

 Ancient Egypt

-In Ancient Egypt, several incidents of burning alive perceived rebels are attested to.
+In Ancient Egypt, several incidents of burning perceived rebels alive are attested to.
 Senusret I (r.
 1971–1926 BC) is said to have rounded up the rebels in campaign, and burnt them as human torches.
 Under the civil war flaring under Takelot II more than a thousand years later, the Crown Prince Osorkon showed no mercy, and burned several rebels alive.
 On the statute books, at least, women committing adultery might be burned to death.
 Jon Manchip White, however, did not think capital judicial punishments were often carried out, pointing to the fact that the pharaoh had to personally ratify each verdict.
-Professor Susan Redford speculates that after the harem conspiracy in which pharaoh Ramesses III was assassinated, the non-nobles who had participated in the plot were burned alive, because the Egyptians believed that without a physical body, one could not enter the afterlife.
-This would explain why Pentawere, the prince whose mother instigated the would-be coup, was most likely strangled or hanged himself; as a royal, he would have been spared this ultimate fate.